ARM-software/CMSIS-DSP/ComputeGraph/Async.md

 * Another node may decide to do nothing and skip the execution
 * Another node may decide to raise an error.

-With dynamic scheduling, a node must implement the function `prepareForRunning` and decide what to do.
+With dynamic flow, a node must implement the function `prepareForRunning` and decide what to do.

 3 error / status codes are reserved for this.
 They are defined in the header `cg_status.h`.
 This header is not included by default, but if you define you own error codes, they should be coherent with `cg_status` and use the same values for the 3 status / error codes which are used in dynamic mode: